 Consolidated statements of income 1

 Consolidated statements of comprehensive income 2

 Consolidated statements of equity 3

-Consolidated statements of cash flows 4
+Consolidated statements of cash flows 2

 Consolidated balance sheets 6

-Segmented information 8

-Notes to consolidated financial statements 11
+Notes to consolidated financial statements ۶

 MANAGEMENT'S RESPONSIBILITY FOR CONSOLIDATED FINANCIAL STATEMENTS

 The accompanying consolidated financial statements of Quebecor Inc. are the responsibility of management and have been approved by the Board of Directors of Quebecor Inc.